Can you get social assistance? | Our Services | KelaSkip to content

 Apply for a student loan before you apply for social assistance

-All students who are 18 years or older are expected to apply for a student loan first, before they apply for social assistance.
-In calculating your social assistance, we take your student loan into account as a form of income during the time you are entitled to financial aid for students.
-We also take any student loans that you have not yet drawn but that are available to you into account as income, even during the summer.
+Students who are 18 or older are expected to apply for a student loan before they apply for social assistance (toimeentulotuki).
+When we calculate your social assistance, we take your student loan into account as a form of income during the time when you qualify for student financial aid.
+We also take any student loan instalments that you have not yet drawn but which are available to you into account as income, even during the summer.

 Reducing the basic amount for a student

-If you are self-employed and apply for social assistance, we will examine the profitability of your business.
-Send the form Statement of self-employment income TO 4e (pdf) with your application.
+If you are self-employed and apply for social assistance, we will check how much income you make from your business.
+Fill in and submit the form Statement of self-employment income TO 4e (pdf) with your application.

-If you choose to continue your unprofitable business after the end of the time limit and you apply for social assistance, we may have to reduce the basic amount of your social assistance.
+If you choose to continue your unprofitable business and apply for social assistance, we may have to reduce the basic amount of your social assistance.

 You can receive social assistance for some of the client fees for housing services, provided that they are not waived or reduced by your wellbeing services county.